 Powered, microsurgical devices is a trend that began in the early 2010s with developments in minimally invasive surgery providing the benefits of smaller incisions and more versatile solutions for surgeons, including better patient recovery times with leading OEMs in this space who were beginning to design smaller, more versatile solutions.
 Since then, the industry has seen a rise in miniature motors in surgical tools, pumps and ventilation equipment.
-The global minimally invasive surgical instruments market, leveraging laparoscopy and tiny instruments, is expected to reach U.S.$21 billion by 2024, according to Markets Research Engine.
+The global minimally invasive surgical instruments market, leveraging laparoscopy and tiny instruments, is anticipated to grow at a CAGR of 9.85% , according to Grand View Research.
 Additionally, global hand-held surgical instruments will comprise U.S. $6.51 billion by 2025 at a 7.1% CAGR from 2019-2025 per Research and Markets.

 When Small = Big: Miniature Seals Provide Critical Protection